What Are Dental Implants?

 Will The New Teeth Feel Natural?

 Yes, dental implants look and feel much like natural teeth.
-They are constructed to mimic real teeth and are fused to the jawbone so they feel secure.
+We construct the implants to mimic real teeth and fuse them to the jawbone so they feel secure.
 Implants are often more comfortable and fit better than other replacement options.